 Support & maintenance contracts

 One of the most important criteria to make your decision about a LIMS is the quality of support services provided by the vendor, you might find some vendors provide onsite support if they are in your local market, most LIMS vendors provide remote support and online chatting services.

 Response time is one of the key metrics in support services, number of hours per day supported and number of days a week supported, if they provide online support service through their website, you can test this service and it will be a fair indicator to know how fast they are in responding to your inquiries.

-After sales service is not less important than the software itself, it might even be more important, as you are running a healthcare facility so you want to guarantee your workflow to be up and running all of the time with minimal breakdowns, that’s why it’s important to ask about the vendor’s policy in service contracts and how much it costs to e considered in your annual budget.
+After sales service is not less important than the lab management software itself, it might even be more important, as you are running a healthcare facility so you want to guarantee your workflow to be up and running all of the time with minimal breakdowns, that’s why it’s important to ask about the vendor’s policy in service contracts and how much it costs to e considered in your annual budget.

 Interoperability with other systems

 If you are intending to buy a LIMS, you should ask yourself an important question, is it a standalone solution or it will be integrated with other systems.